2026-05-08 · personal, home, claims

 What if I disagree with the adjuster’s estimate?

-You can get your own repair estimates from licensed contractors and present them to your insurer.
+You can get your own repair estimates from licensed contractors and present them to your insurer as a supplement.
 If you cannot reach an agreement, most policies include an appraisal clause that allows both sides to hire independent appraisers.
 You can also file a complaint with your state’s department of insurance.

 Does home insurance cover temporary living expenses?